chrisgrieser/nvim-chainsaw/README.md

 **Experimental:** The plugin provides a globally accessible function `Chainsaw`, specially designed for debugging `nvim_lua`.
-Given a variable, it automatically pretty-prints the variable, its name, and the location of the log statement call, all in a much more concise manner.
+Given a variable, it pretty-prints the variable, its name, its stacktrace, and the location of the log statement call, all in a much more concise manner.
 When using [snacks.nvim](http://github.com/folke/snacks.nvim) as notification plugin, the notification will also be syntax highlighted.